Allen Family Philanthropies (formerly Paul G. Allen Family Foundation)

 -

-Allen Discovery Centers: Large institutional grants for research centers (e.g., Neurobiology in Changing Environments at UC San Diego).
+Allen Discovery Centers: Large institutional grants for research centres (e.g., Neurobiology in Changing Environments at UC San Diego).

 Priority Areas